 - BTOP Overview: Summer 2011

-- Map of libraries participating in BTOP project
+- Map of libraries that participated in BTOP project

-- List of libraries participating in BTOP project
+- List of libraries that participated in BTOP project

 - BTOP Public Service Announcements

 - expand their Internet connectivity bandwidth and the number of computers available to the public.

 - partner with regional Adult Basic Education (ABE) Centers and the Idaho Department of Labor to introduce adults to online resources.

 - consider E-Rate funding as a strategy for sustaining their public computing centers.